s-mawjee/ammi-reinforcement-learning-2020/README.md

-# ammi-reinforcement-learning-2020
-Reinforcement Learning at AMMI 2020
+# Reinforcement Learning Tutorials for the African Masters of Machine Intelligence